 - Start the day with a healthy breakfast.
-It refuels your body and gives you energy for the day.
+It refuels the body and provides energy for the day.

-- Eat slowly.
-It takes 20 minutes for your brain to register that you are full.
+- Take time eating, and chew slowly.
+It takes 20 minutes for the brain to tell the body that you are full.

 - Eat more vegetables and fresh fruits.
-Aim for a total of 2 cups of fruit and 2 1/2 cups of vegetables every day.
+Aim for a total of 2 cups of fruit and 2 1/2 cups of vegetables each day.

-- Eat more whole grains (e.g., oats, brown rice, rye, crackers, whole-wheat pasta).
-Try to eat at least 3 ounces of whole grains every day.
+- Eat more whole grains.
+Examples include oats, brown rice, rye, and whole-wheat pasta.
+Try to eat at least 3 ounces of whole grains each day.

 - Drink plenty of fluids.
-Choose water, low-fat or nonfat milk and low calorie or diet beverages.
+Choose water, low-fat or nonfat milk, and low-calorie beverages.

 - Serve a variety of foods.

-- Serve food in smaller portions.
-Do not demand or reward “a clean plate.”
-Let your child ask for more if he or she is still hungry.
+- Do not demand or reward “a clean plate.”
+Let your children ask for more if they are still hungry.

-- Read nutrition labels for serving size and calorie information.
-The information on the labels can help you select foods that best fit into your family’s meal and snack plans.
+- Read nutrition labels for serving size and This information can help you select foods that fit your family’s needs.

-- Bake, broil or grill foods to reduce fat.
-Rather than cooking with butter or vegetable oil, try healthier versions like olive, canola or sunflower oil.
+- Avoid cooking with butter or vegetable oil.
+Use healthier versions like olive, canola, or sunflower oil.

-- Snacks should provide nutrients and energy, which are essential for active, growing children.
+- Choose snacks that provide nutrients and energy.
+These are essential for active, growing children.

 - Move more.
-Try to get between 30 and 60 minutes of physical activity every day.
-Several 10 to 15 minute sessions of moderate activity each day add up.
+Try to get between 30 and 60 minutes of physical activity each day.
+Short sessions of movement throughout the day add up.

-- Include regular physical activity into your daily routine.
+- Include physical activity in your daily routine.
 Walk as a family before or after meals.

-- Limit TV, computer and video game time to a total of one to two hours per day.
+- Limit TV, computer, and video game time to less than 2 hours per day.
 Encourage physical activity instead.

-- Park the car in a spot farther away from the store or your office and walk.
+- Park the car farther away at work or stores.

 - Take the stairs instead of the elevator.